seibert-media/coffeescript-dojo/10 Reasons.md

 };
 ```

-10. the Fat Arrow Operator
+10. The Fat Arrow Operator
 ---------------------------

 ```coffeescript